 10 stocks we like better than BP Prudhoe Bay Royalty TrustWhen investing geniuses David and Tom Gardner have a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has quadrupled the market.*

-David and Tom just revealed what they believe are the 10 best stocks for investors to buy right now... and Alliance Holdings GP wasn't one of them!
+David and Tom just revealed what they believe are the ten best stocks for investors to buy right now... and BP Prudhoe Bay Royalty Trust wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

 *Stock Advisor returns as of March 1, 2019